kbridgford/chromeOSBattleNet/README.md

 Now we can launch battle.net and install Starcraft 2.
 I had to pause and restart the download because it slowed way down.

 After this point you are set.
 You can launch Starcraft 2 from inside battle.net.
-I had to do a reboot because things weren't behaving a little slow and buggy at first, but after that it runs pretty great.
+I had to do a reboot because things were a little slow and buggy at first, but after that it runs pretty great.

 ## To Do